3 to 4 years part-time

-Due to the course being a part-time only, Harper Adams is unable to accept international students who will require a Tier 4 Visa.
+Due to the course being part-time only, Harper Adams is unable to accept international students who will require a Student Visa.
 If you require more information on this please visit the UK Visas and Immigration website.

 The three-year part-time course is eligible for a postgraduate loan.